morelinq/MoreLINQ/README.md

 successfully.
 If the acquisition of any one fails then those successfully acquired till that point are disposed.

+### Aggregate

+Applies multiple accumulators sequentially in a single pass over a sequence.

+This method has 8 overloads.

 ### AggregateRight

 Applies a right-associative accumulator function over a sequence.